koenhoeymans/Fjor/Documentation/index.md

 Setting up Fjor
 ===============

-There's a fluent interface especially created to make working with Fjor easy.
-To set it up you need one dependency being a default factory to create objects.
-Most of the time the generic one that's provided with Fjor will do.
+The default setup for Fjor is simply

-	$fjor = new \Fjor\Dsl\Dsl(new \Fjor\ObjectFactory\GenericObjectFactory());
+	$fjor = \Fjor\Fjor::defaultSetup();

-The above code will create a new instance of Fjor using a fluent interface.
-This guide will explain how you can use it.
-This is also the supported API.
+The above code will create a new instance of Fjor using a fluent interface and make it easily pluggable.

 Getting objects
 ===============